exodrifter/website/content/notes/moonfall.md

 tags:
 - disaster
 - film
-- roland-emmerich
 - science-fiction
 ---

 # Moonfall

-**Moonfall (2022)** is a science-fiction disaster film directed by Roland Emmerich about the two former astronauts and a conspiracy theorist who discover that the Moon is a megastructure -- a Dyson sphere powered by a white dwarf -- after it suddenly changes orbit.
+**Moonfall (2022)** is a science-fiction disaster film directed by [Roland Emmerich](roland-emmerich.md) about the two former astronauts and a conspiracy theorist who discover that the Moon is a megastructure -- a Dyson sphere powered by a white dwarf -- after it suddenly changes orbit.
 The movie was inspired by the book _Who Built the Moon?_. [^1]

 I found the story to be very cheesy and bad.
 I didn't find even the story to be so bad that it was good, though the visuals made it enjoyable enough for me to watch. [^1]